 In late June, Turner Construction Company released its updated cost index for the second quarter of 2018.
 Turner has studied this data for decades, taking into account labor rates and productivity, material prices, and the competitive condition of the marketplace.
 This makes it unique to the many other indices available to our industry.
 The data from this month continued the quarterly trend of rising costs since 2014.
 In fact, costs were measured at 5.63% higher than where they were for the second quarter of last year.
 The quarterly increase from just three months ago is 1.68%.
 While these numbers don't show a change in trend, they remind us of an important reality: It is very difficult for contractors to hold pricing in these market conditions.
 That's also not to mention the volatility the recent tariffs have introduced to our marketplace, of which the impact is yet to be fully understood.
 Our only...Read More >

-Lately, as I talk with our senior living clients, many of them seem to be thinking about the same challenge.
-Similarly, that same challenge seems to be the topic of seminars at recent industry conferences, as well as the subject of several articles published in many of the trade magazines.
-How do we provide senior living solutions to the middle market?
-For much of the past thirty-five-plus years, development and growth of the senior living industry has been off the charts.
+For much of the past thirty-five-plus years, development and growth of the senior living industry have been off the charts.
 Everyone understands that as the baby boomers age, we will be hard-pressed to meet the demand, however currently there continues to be concern and discussion that the market is becoming overbuilt.
 But upon further study, one will quickly discover that most of the growth and development has been either on the high-end or on the affordable/subsidized end of the market.
 Very little new development has been targeted at the middle...Read More >